-CONCLUSIONS
+V. CONCLUSIONS

-We have performed DFT and DFT+DMFT calculations for the layered van der Waals ferromagnet CrGeTe3 under pressure.
+We performed DFT and DFT + DMFT calculations for the layered van der Waals ferromagnet $CrGeTe_3$ under pressure.
 We estimated the Heisenberg exchange parameters for the material as a function of pressure.
-We showed that ferromagnetic exchange couplings increase rapidly, in absence of a structural phase transiton, as the charge transfer gap closes.
-Since our Hamiltonian also contains long-range couplings, we were able to resolve both intra- and inter-layer exchange parameters.
-We showed that both intra- and inter-layer ferromagnetic couplings contribute to the observed rapid increase of the Curie-Weiss temperature under pressure, which is fully explained by our calculations.
+We showed that ferromagnetic exchange couplings increase rapidly, in the absence of a structural phase transition, as the charge transfer gap closes.
+Since our Hamiltonian also contains long-range couplings, we were able to resolve both intra- and interlayer exchange parameters.
+We showed that both intra- and interlayer ferromagnetic couplings contribute to the observed rapid increase in the Curie-Weiss temperature under pressure, which was fully explained by our calculations.

-Our estimates for the correlation strength of Cr orbitals show that the majority spin $d{z^2}$ electrons are most strongly correlated at ambient pressure.
+Our estimates for the correlation strength of Cr orbitals showed that the majority spin $d{z^2}$ electrons are most strongly correlated at ambient pressure.
 The minority spin electrons start out relatively uncorrelated at low pressure and rapidly become more correlated at the insulator-to-metal transition.
-We observed that application of pressure also leads to the partial occupation of previously unoccupied Cr $e_g^{\sigma}$ ( $d{xz}$ , $d{yz}$ ) states, similar to what has been observed in electron doped crystals of CrGeTe3.
+We observed that application of pressure also leads to the partial occupation of previously unoccupied Cr $e_g^{\sigma}(d{xz}, d{yz})$ states, similar to what has been observed in electron-doped crystals of CrGeTe3.

-The obvious similarity between the influence of pressure, which we investigated here, and the effect of charge doping reported in the literature deserves further attention, since the possibility to fabricate electronic devices based on CrGeTe3 crucially depends on combining the switchable resistivity and unusual magnetic properties of the material.
+The obvious similarity between the influence of pressure, which we investigated here, and the effect of charge doping reported in the literature deserves further attention since the possibility to fabricate electronic devices based on CrGeTe3 crucially depends on combining the switchable resistivity and unusual magnetic properties of the material.